Actuators

 - Perform the non-linear closed-loop control

-- Perform the actuator calibration
+- Perform the calibration

-- Perform actuator diagnosis
+- Perform diagnosis

 - Run the local state machine and communication with the host